vertexproject/synapse/docs/synapse/model_format.rst

 or for developers who are looking to extend Synapse for their own use by the creation of new models.

-This is not intended as a 'how-to' guide for Synapse hypergraph modeling, rather a document for how models may be defined and loaded into a cortex.
+This is not intended as a 'how-to' guide for Synapse hypergraph modeling, rather a document for how models may be defined and loaded into a Cortex.

 Models As Code
 --------------